Ned Manning: As writer / director

+Publications

 Personal life and family

 Manning married Bronwyn Bancroft, an Indigenous Australian artist, with whom he had two children, including New South Wales Young Australian of the Year for 2010, Jack Manning Bancroft.

 Manning remarried to theatre director Marion Potts, with whom he had two children.
 In 2010, they relocated from Sydney to Melbourne when she was appointed director of the Malthouse Theatre.